Karen Bass: 2016

 Bass was reelected to a fourth term with 81.1% of the vote.
 She endorsed Hillary Clinton for president in 2015.
 On August 3, 2016, Bass launched a petition to have then-candidate Donald Trump psychologically evaluated, suggesting that he exhibited symptoms of narcissistic personality disorder (NPD).
 The petition was signed by 37,218 supporters.
 She did not attend President Trump's inauguration after conducting a poll on Twitter.

 2018

-Fueled by Trump's election and in an effort to channel Angelenos' political frustrations, Bass created the Sea Change Leadership PAC to activate, educate, and mobilize voters.
+Fueled by Trump's election and to channel Angelenos' political frustrations, Bass created the Sea Change Leadership PAC to activate, educate, and mobilize voters.
 She won her primary with 89.18% of the vote and was reelected to a fifth term with 88.2% of the vote.

-House speakership speculation

 After the 2018 elections, Democrats regained the majority in the House of Representatives.
 Representative Seth Moulton and others who felt the current leadership was "too old" gathered signatures to replace Nancy Pelosi as the Democrats' leader.
 Bass was their first choice for leader, but she rejected the offer, supporting Pelosi for speaker.
 On November 28, 2018, Pelosi won the speakership on a 203-to-32 vote.

+2020

+Bass won her primary with 88.1% of the vote and was reelected to a sixth term with 85.9% of the vote.